 The property of the Corporation is irrevocably dedicated to public and charitable purposes and no part of the net income or assets of this Corporation shall ever inure to the benefit of any director, trustee, member or officer of the Corporation, or to any private person, except that the Corporation is authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purposes set forth in Article 3.

-Upon the dissolution or winding up of the Corporation, any assets remaining after payment, or provision for payment, of all debts and liabilities of the Corporation shall be distributed to ICANN, unless ICANN no longer qualifies as a tax-exempt organization under Section 501(c)(3) of the Code in which case such assets shall be distributed for charitable or educational purposes within the meaning of section 501(c)(3) of the Code to one or more other organizations that lessen the burdens of government and promote the global public interest in the operational stability of the Internet and that are exempt from tax under Section 501(c)(3) of the Code.
+Upon the dissolution or winding up of the Corporation, any assets remaining after payment, or provision for payment, of all debts and liabilities of the Corporation shall be distributed to ICANN, unless ICANN no longer qualifies as a tax-exempt organization under Section 501(c)(3) of the Code in which case such assets shall be distributed for charitable or educational purposes within the meaning of Section 501(c)(3) of the Code to one or more other organizations that lessen the burdens of government and promote the global public interest in the operational stability of the Internet and that are exempt from tax under Section 501(c)(3) of the Code.

-In no event shall the Corporation be controlled directly or indirectly by one or more “disqualified persons” (as defined in § 4946 of the Code) other than foundation managers and other than one or more organizations described in paragraph (1) or (2) of § 509 (a) of the Code.
+In no event shall the Corporation be controlled directly or indirectly by one or more “disqualified persons” (as defined in Section 4946 of the Code) other than foundation managers and other than one or more organizations described in paragraph (1) or (2) of Section 509 (a) of the Code.

 The Corporation may engage in any activities that are reasonably related to or in furtherance of its stated purposes, or in any other charitable activities, provided that the Corporation will not carry on any activities not permitted to be carried on (i) by a corporation exempt from federal income tax under Section 501(c)(3) of the Code or (ii) by a corporation, contributions to which are deductible under Section 170(c)(2) of the Code.
 The Corporation shall operate to the maximum extent feasible in an open and transparent manner and consistent with procedures designed to ensure fairness.